AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 According to the Office of the Illinois Secretary of State, if you drive without insurance in Illinois, you can lose your vehicle’s registration.
 To reinstate your registration, you must show proof of insurance with the state’s Electronic Insurance Verification and pay a $100 fine.

-If you are stopped on the road without insurance and are convicted, your license will be suspended, and you’ll have to pay the following fines:
+If you are stopped on the road without insurance and are convicted, your license will be suspended and you’ll have to pay a minimum fine of $500 for driving uninsured or $1,000 for driving with suspended license plates.

 Citations